Kalaga Thalaivan: Plot

 In Chennai, Thirumaaran works as a financial analyst for Vahjra Motors, a company which manufactures heavy vehicles.
 Vahjra launches one of the world's highest mileage giving trucks.
-Due to this, the stocks rise high, and the company receives profits in the share market.
+Due to this, the stocks rise high and the company receives profits in the share market.
 However, Vahjra's CEO Ved Tiwari, who is operating in Mumbai, learns that the vehicles actually emit high amounts of pollutants and decides to keep it confidential, unbeknownst to the 18 board members and 20,000 employees.
-However, the truth comes into the limelight, which enrages Tiwari and shocking the entire company.
+However, the truth comes into the limelight, which enrages Tiwari and shocks the entire company.

 Tiwari hires Arjun, an ex-commando-turned-private investigator to track down the whistleblower behind the leaking of the matter.
 Arjun investigates using violent ways and unearths a network of employees working against the company.
 Arjun suspects JP from Vahjra's Chennai regional headquarters to be the whistleblower and finally catches him.
-JP tells that he doesn't know about the whistleblower, but reveals about Vahjra's involvement in corporate funding by buying government factories which resulted in people losing jobs, and also reveals about the whistleblowers involved in exposing various international corporates.
+He forces JP to confess the identity of the whistle blower by showing a video of his granddaughter being assaulted and telling him that his son committed suicide after seeing the video.
+JP tells that he does not know about the whistleblower, but reveals about Vahjra's involvement in corporate funding by buying government factories which resulted in people losing jobs, and also reveals about the whistleblowers involved in exposing various international corporates.